musicman84/Chessbasic/README.md

 *Player 1's turn (white pieces) - select piece to move by cooardinates (coloumn letter, row number) for example A2 (or a2), then select..
 *.. piece destination using the same coordinates system *Player 2's turn (black pieces) - see above
-*close window to end (checkmate is not yet implemented)